ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 <hr>

-Q1. d. **Suppose a cloud guarantees a service availability for 99% of time.
-Let a third party application runs in the cloud for I0 hours/day.
-At the end of one month, it was found that total outage is 9.25 hours.
-Find out whether the provider has violated the initial availability guarantee.**
+Q1. d. **Suppose a cloud guarantees a service availability for 99% of time <br> Let a third party application runs in the cloud for I0 hours/day. <br>At the end of one month, it was found that total outage is 9.25 hours. <br> Find out whether the provider has violated the initial availability guarantee.**

 Ans.